 RWU Law students can apply to receive up to $3,500 in a public interest summer stipend.
 Students chosen have used this funding to finance their summer work in New England, across the U.S. and beyond.

 This program is designed to assist students in their transition to law school and to help them reach their full potential to achieve success.
-This year, Jump Start is scheduled for August 5 – 10, 2013 and is co-sponsored by the Academic Success Program and the Office of Diversity and Outreach.
+This year, Jump Start is scheduled for August 1 – 6, 2016.
+Students who have attended the program have found it very beneficial.

 Who can benefit from this program?

 While all first year students are eligible to apply, we are particularly interested in enrolling those students who would benefit from additional support as they transition to law school.
 This includes students from groups traditionally underrepresented in the legal profession, those who have been out of school for a significant number of years, those who are unfamiliar with the American legal system, those who are eligible for accommodations under the Americans with Disabilities Act, and those who have faced or overcome challenges or obstacles on the path to law school.

 Experts often say that studying the law can be as unfamiliar to students as studying a foreign language.
 Unlike most other educational programs, law is not merely learning a collection of facts and figures–- it is learning a new way to “think.”
 To do this, law school uses methods very different from anything you may have experienced before.
 For example, most first year courses are taught using the Socratic Method, where students come to class having “learned” the law themselves.